Understanding Appealing a Long-Term Disability Denial

 3. Submit All Supporting Information in the Appeal.
 As mentioned above, ERISA bars you from submitting additional information after the administrative appeal.
 As a result, it is critical that you you should submit in your appeal any and all information possible to support your right to receive long term disability benefits.
 This means that if you need an opinion from your doctor, from a vocational expert, or reports from friends and family, you must submit it and anything else as part of your appeal.
 If you do not, you will likely be barred from submitting any further information later.

-4. Consult with an Experienced Long Term Disability Attorney.
+4. Consult with our Experienced Long Term Disability Attorney.
 Perhaps most important, if you have been denied long term disability benefits, we strongly recommend that you consult with a long term disability attorney who is trained in ERISA.
 ERISA claims are complicated legal matters.
 Very few attorneys handle these sorts of claims.

 While there are certain legal matters you may be able to handle on your own, ERISA claims are usually not one of them.
 Even federal courts agree that ERISA claimants should not try to handle these claims without a lawyer because of the complexity involved.
 ERISA’s rules are not geared toward helping claimants but to protecting the decisions of insurance companies, and there are so many ways to make mistakes that will harm your claim.

 Call our Kansas City Long Term Disability Attorney

 ERISA appeals are difficult, but don’t give up.
 If you are overwhelmed by all this information, just pick up the phone and talk to our experienced long term disability attorney about your claim before filing your appeal.
 Our Kansas City long term disability appeal attorney stands ready to assist you, to answer your questions and to provide guidance as to next steps to get your benefits reinstated.